vfrc2/doorphone/README.md

   -d, --daemon               Run in daemon mode, do not exit, answer incoming
-                             call, call on signal SIGUSR1 -v, --verbose              Produce verbose output -?, --help                 Give this help list
+                             call, call on signal SIGUSR1 -t  --timeout              call answer timeout, -1 for no timeout -v, --verbose              Produce verbose output -?, --help                 Give this help list
       --usage                Give a short usage message